 - Find, read, and comprehend a technical HRI Research Paper

 - Develop a deep understanding of key probabilistic algorithms driving computational HRI

 - Implement a human-robot interaction system in ROS

-- Plan and execute a human-subject study involving a human and a robot
+- Plan a human-subject study involving a human and a robot

 - Present a research paper in a 20 minute conference-style presentation

 - Critically review a paper and comment on its advantages and shortcomings

 Time and Location: MWF 12:20-1:10pm, Hollister Hall 362.